AhmedShalabyy120/DataWarehouse-/README.md

 # 📘 Project Requirements: Building the Data Warehouse (Data Engineering)

+## This Project material from the Datawithbaraa Channel.
+Thanks to him for his guidance

 ## Objective:
 Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.